swiss-chris/spring-integration-progress-bar/README.md

 ## To develop using live-reloading (Hot Module Reloading)
 - run the Spring Boot `Application`.
-- run the svelte app with `npm run dev`
+- run the svelte app with `npm run dev:codespaces` or `npm run dev`.
-  - use `npm run dev:codespaces` to expose the port if you are using GitHub Codespaces
 - open the browser at http://localhost:5173

 ## To run the Selenium SpringBootTest